Eucalyptus zopherophloia: Taxonomy and naming

 Eucalyptus zopherophloia was first formally described by the botanists Ian Brooker and Stephen Hopper in 1993 in the journal Nuytsia from specimens collected by Brooker in 1986 at an area north of Coolimba.
 The specific epithet (zopherophloia) is from ancient Greek words meaning "dusky" and "bark".

 Distribution and habitat

 Blackbutt mallee is found in coastal areas between Jurien Bay and Zuytdorp Cliffs where it grows in grey or white sand with limestone rubble.

 Conservation status

 This eucalypt is classified as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.

+The International Union for the Conservation of Nature has the species listed as being of least concern since 2019 with a stable population, although it notes the population is severely fragmented with a continuing decline of mature individuals.